anderson-m-souza/login-system/README.md

 ## TODO

 - [x] Refactor the code to use classes
-- [ ] Ask the user to confirm the password when signin up
+- [x] Ask the user to confirm the password when signing up
 - [ ] Add password requirements
 - [ ] Add option to change the password
 - [ ] Add option to remove a user